 Educator Grants

-Building on 3 years of collaboration with educators to develop lesson plans inspired by photography projects, the Photoville x PhotoWings Educator Grants are an opportunity for educators in the UPI community to receive resources and support to implement a photo-based lesson from the UPI Teacher Resource library in their classroom and produce a culminating exhibition of student work.
+Building on 3 years of collaboration with educators to develop lesson plans inspired by photography projects, the Photoville x PhotoWings Educator Grantsare an opportunity for educators in the UPI community to receive resources and support to implement a photo-based lesson from the UPI Teacher Resource library in their classroom and produce a culminating exhibition of student work.

 We are excited and proud to share with you the inaugural Educator Grantees: Leigh Klonksy & Mariam Aryai Rivera.
+They will both receive $1000 cash grant and a $2000 production budget.
+Get to know these phenomenal educators below.

 Inspired by the UPI lesson plan Living City (NYC Municipal Archives), Leigh’s 11th grade Digital Photography class will create a new archive of the Lower East Side exploring topics such as storefronts/commerce, fashion, climate change, outsider/insider and more.
 They will examine historical photos and create new artwork and writing about their community, resulting in a series of accordion books and a public exhibition outside their school.